mayimeow/InkSight/README.md

 ## ✨ Core Engineering Features

 ### 🧠 The Dual-Brain Fail-Safe Pipeline
 Implements a redundant `try/catch` routing system.
-If the primary Gemini model times out or hits a rate limit, the system silently intercepts the failure and routes the exact prompt to the OpenAI fallback, ensuring zero downtime for the user.
+If the primary Groq inference engine times out or hits a rate limit, the system silently intercepts the failure and routes the exact prompt to the Cerebras fallback, ensuring zero downtime for the user and lightning-fast responses regardless of traffic.

 ### 🚦 Concurrency Control & Rate Limit Management
 To prevent `429 Too Many Requests` errors when processing batch uploads (e.g., 40+ essays), the ingestion pipeline utilizes a Promise Queue to orchestrate asynchronous API requests in controlled, localized batches.